kamilazdybal/kamilazdybal.github.io/_posts/2025-09-29-grad-homework-PINN.md

 ## Warm-starting finite difference methods

-Let's try to use this pre-computed PINN solution as an initial guess when we solve this ODE numerically!
+Let's try to use this pre-computed PINN solution as an initial guess when we solve this ODE numerically and see if it can be helpful!

 I linearized this ODE to get a set of linear equations of the form:

 <span class="math display">$$ \begin{equation}
 \frac{T_{i-1} - 2T_i + T_{i - 1}}{\Delta x^2} = \alpha (- 3{T}_{\text{guess}, i}^4 + 4 {T}_{\text{guess}, i}^3 T_i - T_{\infty}^4)
 \end{equation}$$</span>

-where in general, <span class="math display">$$ {T}_{\text{guess}}(x)$$</span> is our initial guess for the temperature distribution in the entire domain.
+where, in general, <span class="math display">$$ {T}_{\text{guess}}(x)$$</span> is our initial guess for the temperature distribution in the entire domain.

-I solve these with in iterative process of updating the guess with the current numeric solution.
+I solve these in an iterative process of updating the guess with the current numeric solution.
 My own initial guess would be to set
 <span class="math display">$$ T(x) = \frac{T_{\infty}}{2}$$</span>.
 In this case, my solver gets to the
 <span class="math display">$$ L_2 $$</span> norm between the previous and current guess lower than